kinopio-club/kinopio-help/api/index.md

 connectionTypes     | `Array`   | A list of <a href="#connection-types" class="badge connection-types">Connection Types</a>
 tags                | `Array`   | A list of <a href="#tags" class="badge tags">Tags</a>
-moonPhase           | `String`  | Name of the moonPhase icon used by Journal spaces
+moonPhase           | `String`  | Name of the moonPhase icon used by Journal spaces showInExplore       | `Boolean` | Whether the space is shown in explore bestOfExplore       | `Boolean` | Whether the space has been curated by Kinopio originSpaceId       | `String`  | If the space was created by duplicating another space, the origin space id is recorded

 <a class="anchor" data-section="🎑" name="cards"></a>